 Way south in Norway, there’s a place with so close bonds to North America that it’s called «little USA».
 They even have the first officially approved American street address in Norway; Brooklyn Square.
 The reason for this connection is a massive labour migration, to the US from this small town, over more than 80 years – with several moving back home but remaining influenced by what they experienced «over there».
 The 50’s is a favourite era, and most of the US fans seem to be in favour of the GOP.
 There’s an annual American Festival called Last weekend in June, with a street parade, AmCars, concerts, a food competition, street dance, stands, gospel brunch and other fun events.
 Of course they also have their own local Elvis impersonator, a drugstore with mainly US imported goods (including candy!), as well as an American diner.
 Here are some impressions from a recent visit to the two latter, I used my Lensbaby Twist 60 for all the photos:

-I am Lensbirdie – Norwegian, female, late-forties, mom, partner, UX designer, and a Lensbaby photographer.
+I am Lensbirdie – Norwegian, female, fifty, mom, partner, UX designer, and a Lensbaby photographer.
 Read about me and my gear here.